Locations:

 What does a wide pulse pressure mean?

-A wide pulse pressure — sometimes called a high pulse pressure because the number is greater — means there’s a wide difference between the top and bottom numbers.
-For individuals who aren’t physically active, wider pulse pressures can indicate serious problems either now or in the future.
+A wide pulse pressure — sometimes called a high pulse pressure — means there’s a wide difference between the top and bottom numbers.
+For people who aren’t physically active, wider pulse pressures can indicate problems either now or in the future.
+People with a wide pulse pressure may already have a leaky or narrow aortic valve or atherosclerosis.
+In the hospital, people with an infection or inflammation can show a wide pulse pressure, as well.

-While wider pulse pressures also happen in very active people, such as long-distance runners, it isn't considered a problem for them.
-This is because their heart pumps more blood because they're active, and their arteries are healthy and more flexible because of their regular exercise.
+While wider pulse pressures also happen in very active people, like long-distance runners, providers don’t consider it a problem for them.
+This is because runners’ hearts pump more blood than the average person’s.
+Runners also have flexible, healthy arteries because of their regular activity.

 Advertisement